rall/rx-angular/apps/state-demo/src/app/examples/demo-basics/3/Readme.md

 ```typescript
 ```

-6. Refactor to use the vm.setState
+6. Refactor to use the vm.set

 ```typescript
 ```